*watches and wonders if I can write a blogpost around this tag* https://t.co/2QuMsfhmoB

 So, I spotted the above tweet by Andrew yesterday, and after watching Mikeyla’s video, was tempted to write a post myself, especially as I’ve been listening to a decent number of audiobooks recently.

-I really enjoyed looking back through my audiobook listens to answer the questions, definitely a pleasent way to spend my Easter Sunday afternoon!
+I really enjoyed looking back through my recent listens to answer the questions and sharing some of my favourite audiobook recommendations with you, definitely a pleasant way to spend my Easter Sunday afternoon!

 Name a book that was better on audio?

 Hmm… Hard one to decide one on.
 I’ve never listened to an audiobook, then read a physical copy, only the other way around, and listened to a book that I’ve already read.
 I think that I will always prefer the physical copy if I’ve read it first.

 Name a book that was worse on audio than in print (and you switched).

 Not really ever switched that I can remember.
 I have switched audio versions though.
 I started listening to the abridged version of The Shadow of the Wind by Carlos Ruiz Zafon, which was narrated by Dan Stevens.
 I really disliked Steven’s narrative style and could tell I was missing much of the story.

 So I switched to the unabridged version, narrated by Daniel Philpott, which was so much better.

 Interesting question.
 Depends much on the book I think.
 A couple of individual books have some of my favourite narrations, both Zoe’s Tale narrated by Tavia Gilbert, and Am I Normal Yet narrated by Charlie Sanderson are amazing productions.

 But, I feel I should really pick someone I’ve listened to at least s couple of times to get a proper feel for their work.
 My favourite male narrator is easy.
 Neil Gaiman, who narrates his own books, and I could listen to him read me any story, at any time.